acend/openshift-operations-training/content/en/docs/01/03_further-components.md

 There should be a Cluster Logging Operator in the openshift-logging Namespace.
 The Version number might be different than shown.

-Now you can create a OpenShift Logging instance:
+Now you can create an OpenShift Logging instance:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/01/resources/logging/clusterlogging_instance.yaml" >}}{{< /highlight >}}